-Get over it!
 Nobody is born a financial genius.
 Everyone has to start somewhere.
 Just get started and fumble through it.
-Even silly mistakes are better than doing nothing at all.
+Silly mistakes are better than doing nothing at all.

 Every day you wait puts you at a greater disadvantage.
-The more time that passes before you start, the harder the wealth building process will be for you.
+The more time that passes before you start, the harder wealth building will be for you.

 According to the Schwab Center for Investment Research, workers who begin saving for retirement in their 20’s can safely save between 10-15% of their income and achieve financial security.
 If you wait until your 30’s the percentage required rises to 15-25%.
 Ouch!